pusher/spacegame_example/README.markdown

 If you've ever played around with building games in the browser, you'll soon hit up against the problem of how to synchronize your clients and enforce fair play on the server side.

-In this prototype using the new [Pusher Pipe](http://pusher.com/docs/pipe) to sync the players moves and game state.
+This is a prototype using the new [Pusher Pipe](http://pusher.com/docs/pipe) to sync the players moves and game state.
 All the physics (pretty simple in this case) happens on the server side and is broadcast out to the clients who render the scene.
 The backend is written in Node.
 We've aimed to make the front and backend compatible so that it will be possible to share code between the two (e.g. you may want to run the physics on both the client and backend).

 When people visit the game everyone will see their spaceship.
 All players can then fly around using the arrow keys.